What Is Fell Running? 2023 Ultimate Guide

 If you’re thinking of taking up fell running, you can do a few things to improve your chances of success.

-- Motivation: You’ll need to have an unwavering determination to reach that finish line because of the hills, hazardous weather, and muddy terrain.
+- Motivation: You’ll need an unwavering determination to reach that finish line because of the hills, hazardous weather, and muddy terrain.

 - Strong Legs: Calf strength is vital for the athlete facing uphill terrain.
 But it’s also crucial for the downhill, which is often harder on those muscles.
 So make sure to include strength training in your workout, particularly in your quadriceps and ankles.